osmandapp/docs/content/osmand/map/interact-with-map.md

 ---
 title:  Interact with map
 intro: "Map interaction is certain actions that help users to better navigate the map.
-Gestures as zoom in and zoom out, map buttons, help you to faster move on the main interface."
+Gestures as zoom in and zoom out, map buttons, contribute to faster move on the main interface."
 versions: '*'
 ---